-- 148. On Friday May 15th, Defendant announced an eventual slight reopening of the State of Delaware from his earlier Orders and the start of a Phase One reopening, effective June 1, 2020. - 149.
-In next door Maryland, its governor had announced a few days earlier that churches and other religious facilities in Maryland were now allowed to hold worship services.
-While outdoor services were recommended, indoor services were allowed at up to 50 percent capacity and with appropriate physical distancing and mask requirements. - 150.
-But in Delaware, all that Defendant would permit starting on June 1st in reply to the petition made to him was a reaffirmation that places of worship were still subject to a 10-person limit, and that drive-up religious services would continue to be permitted in church parking lots.
-Elderly members of the faith community were directed still to shelter in place despite whatever were their own personal well-informed wishes about traveling to church to worship God.
+- 138. On Friday May 15th Defendant announced an eventual slight reopening of the State of Delaware from his earlier Orders, and the start of a Phase One reopening, effective June 1, 2020. - 139.
+In next door Maryland its governor had announced a few days earlier that churches and other religious facilities in Maryland now are allowed to hold worship services.
+While outdoor services are recommended, indoor services are allowed at up to 50 percent capacity and with appropriate physical distancing and mask requirements. - 140.
+But in Delaware, all that Defendant would permit starting on June 1st in reply to the petition made to him was a reaffirmation that places of worship were still subject to a 10-person limit.
+And drive-up religious services would continue to be permitted in church parking lots.
+Elderly members of the faith community were directed still to shelter in place despite whatever were their own personal well-informed wishes about traveling to church to worship God. - 141.
+"So, we will, on Monday have a guidance to allow more people to come back to our places of worship."
+"But we want to do it in a way that's safe for the whole congregation, and most importantly for the senior congregants that we have in our churches," he said at that Friday's bi-weekly coronavirus news conference.

-- 151. "So, we will, on Monday have a guidance to allow more people to come back to our places of worship."
-"But we want to do it in a way that's safe for the whole congregation, and most importantly for the senior congregants that we have in our churches," he said at that Friday's bi-weekly coronavirus news conference. - 152.
-On May 15th, Defendant issued a 25 page guide (Ex.
-H), effective June 1st, explaining the types of businesses he would allow to reopen at a 30% capacity, if they practiced certain social distancing requirements: - Arts & Culture industries including, but not limited to: museums, galleries, libraries, historical attractions and arts education institutions.
-This specifically included venues that sell tickets, venues that are indoors and venues with fixed seating.
-So the late Stephen Hawking could give a speech attacking religion to hundreds of ticket buying customers at the Delaware Art Museum or give a public speech at the Wilmington Public Library, but a small church of 100 could not fully assemble and worship God. - Food & Drink establishments including, but not limited to: restaurants, taverns, breweries, & bars that provide table service. - Retail including, clothing, shoe, jewelry, sporting goods, books,
+- 142. On May 15th, Carney issued a 25 page guide (Ex.
+H), effective June 1st, explaining the types of businesses he will allow to reopen at a 30% capacity, if they practice certain social distancing requirements: - Arts & Culture industries including, but not limited to: museums, galleries, libraries, historical attractions and arts education institutions.
+This specifically includes venues that sell tickets, venues that are indoors and venues with fixed seating.
+So the late Stephen Hawking could give a speech attacking religion to hundreds of ticket buying customers at the Delaware Art Museum or an open to the public speech at the Wilmington Public Library, but a small church of 100 can not fully assemble and worship God. - Food & Drink establishments including, but not limited to: restaurants, taverns, breweries & bars that provide table service. - Retail including, clothing, shoe, jewelry, sporting goods, books, florists and department stores. - Malls including, but not limited to: shopping malls and strip malls, including all stores and restaurants and other eating establishments within them. - Consumer services including, but not limited to: barber shops, hair salons, exercise facilities. - Casinos, including, but not limited to, all gambling, food and drink facilities, lodging facilities and retail facilities within them.

-- florists, and department stores. - Malls including, but not limited to: shopping malls and strip malls, including all stores and restaurants and other eating establishments within them. - Consumer services including, but not limited to: barber shops, hair salons, exercise facilities. - Casinos, including, but not limited to, all gambling, food and drink facilities, lodging facilities, and retail facilities within them. - 153.
-The only time the ten person limit was referenced was with respect to worship services, youth sports, and gyms which could open for business with the limitation that classes in confined spaces (i.e. yoga, exercise, etc...), could only have ten persons in each class. - 154.
-Law firms and chicken processing plants (where a significant number of COVID-19 infections in Delaware had occurred), among many others, had no limitations at all, not ten persons, not 30% of fire marshal capacity, just 100% freedom. - 155.
-In the May 15th, 25 page document, "Places of Worship" were carved out into their own category for special negative treatment, stating "10-person limit; Drive-up services; Vulnerable populations should stay home; Additional guidance for reopening will be announced week of May 18."
+- 143. The only time the ten person limit is referenced is with respect to worship services, youth sports and gyms which can open for business but if they are having classes in confined spaces (i.e. yoga, exercise, etc...), can only have ten persons in each class. - 144.
+Law firms and chicken processing plants (where a significant number of COVID-19 infections in Delaware occurred), among many others, had no limitations at all, not ten persons, not 30% of fire marshal capacity, just 100% freedom. - 145.
+In the May 15th, 25 page document, "Places of Worship" are carved out into their own category for special negative treatment, stating "10-person limit; Drive-up services; Vulnerable populations should stay home; Additional guidance for reopening will be announced week of May 18."
 (Ex.
-H at 25). - 156.
-So even after 2 1⁄2 months of a State of Emergency, Defendant did not allow for "Places of Worship" to have the same freedoms that numerous businesses and institutions throughout Delaware had, a.
+H at 25). - 146.
+So even after 2 1⁄2 months of a State of Emergency, the same freedoms that numerous businesses and institutions throughout Delaware would have, Carney did not allow for "Places of Worship."

+a.
 The May 16th Letter from 165 Delaware Pastors